Global Health Data Exchange - Discover the World's Health Data

 The Global Burden of Disease Study 2021 (GBD 2021), coordinated by the Institute for Health Metrics and Evaluation (IHME), estimated the burden of diseases, injuries, and risk factors for 204 countries and territories and selected subnational locations.

-Annual estimates for fertility, population, migration, and all-cause mortality are available by age and sex for 1950-2021 from the GBD Results Tool.
-Select tables published in The Lancet in March 2024 in "Global age-sex-specific fertility, mortality, healthy life expectancy (HALE), and population estimates in 204 countries and territories, 1950–2021" are also available for download via the “Files” tab above.
+Annual estimates for fertility, population, migration, and all-cause mortality will be available from the GBD 2021 Results Tool (forthcoming May 2024).
+Estimates will be available by age and sex for 1950-2021.
+Select tables published in The Lancet in March 2024 in "Global age-sex-specific mortality, life expectancy, and population estimates in 204 countries and territories and 811 subnational locations, 1950–2021, and the impact of the COVID-19 pandemic: a comprehensive demographic analysis for the Global Burden of Disease Study 2021" are also available for download via the “Files” tab above.

 United States Liver Cancer Mortality Rates by County, Race, and Ethnicity 2000-2019 File icon